Run the Agents Locally

 First, install the WarpStream Agent for your platform.

-Once you've installed the WarpStream Agent, you can run the playground command to create an ephemeral cluster / account for local development.
+Once you've installed the WarpStream Agent, you can run the playground command to create an account for local development as well as an ephemeral Kafka cluster and Schema Registry cluster.

 Docker